In It to Win It

 Program Location: Inside

-We typically recommend teams of 5.
-However, teams of 3-6 can also work well.
-7 or more people per team will not be as engaging for all of the participants.
+It’s super flexible.
+Whether you’re working with 20 people or 200, the event can be customized to fit your group size.
+We typically will split your team into groups of 5.
+However, groups of 3-6 can also work well.
+7 or more people per group will not be as engaging for all of the participants.

 Is it better to predetermine the members of the teams or randomly assign people to teams?